Adobe-CEP/Samples/PProPanel/ReadMe.md

 ./ZXPSignCmd -sign panelDir/ PanelName.zxp certificate.p12 password -tsa http://timestamp.digicert.com/
 ```

-Submit your panel to the [Adobe Add-Ons
-site](https://www.adobeexchange.com/producer) for approval, and distribution.
+Submit your panel to the [Creative Cloud Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud) for approval, and distribution.
 You can also directly supply the .zxp file enterprise customers, and those who
 do not connect their systems to the public internet, for installation using
 [ExManCmd](https://www.adobeexchange.com/resources/28), the command line version
 of Extension Manager.

-If you encounter any issues with the Add-Ons store or ExManCmd, please [contact
+If you encounter any issues with the Exchange or ExManCmd, please [contact
-the Add-Ons team](mailto:avetting@adobe.com).
+the Review Team](mailto:ccintrev@adobe.com).

 ## Previous Updates